GalvanizeOpenSource/stats-shortcourse/src/probability-concepts.rst

 Sample space
 ------------

-The range of all possible outcomes or events, also called the **sample space**.
+A set containing the range of all possible outcomes or events, also called the **sample space**.

    * Coin flips, die rolls, cards in deck
    * Cookies, jelly beans, teachers, meetups